-Potential Other Benefits This intervention offers reduced complexity that will significantly improve patient outcomes.
+Potential Other Benefits

+This intervention offers reduced complexity that will significantly improve patient outcomes.

 This intervention will reduce important health disparities across racial, ethnic, gender, socio-economic, or regional categories.

 This intervention will significantly reduce caregiver or broader family burden.

 This intervention offers a novel mechanism of action or approach that will allow successful treatment of many patients for whom other available treatments have failed.

 This intervention will have a significant impact on improving return to work and/or overall productivity.

 Other important benefits or disadvantages that should have an important role in judgments of the value of this intervention.

-Potential Other Contextual Considerations This intervention is intended for the care of individuals with a condition of particularly high severity in terms of impact on length of life and/or quality of life.
+Potential Other Contextual Considerations

+This intervention is intended for the care of individuals with a condition of particularly high severity in terms of impact on length of life and/or quality of life.

 This intervention is intended for the care of individuals with a condition that represents a particularly high lifetime burden of illness.

-This intervention is the first to offer any improvement for patients with this condition.
-Compared to conventional DMARDs or adalimumab, there is significant uncertainty about the long-term risk of serious side effects of this intervention.
-Compared to conventional DMARDs or adalimumab, there is significant uncertainty about the magnitude or durability of the long-term benefits of this intervention.
+Compared to adalimumab, there is significant uncertainty about the long-term risk of serious side effects of this intervention.

+Compared to adalimumab, there is significant uncertainty about the magnitude or durability of the long-term benefits of this intervention.

 There are additional contextual considerations that should have an important role in judgments of the value of this intervention.